 In fact, Udemy has been nominated for and won awards in the past, It’s a trusted learning resource for educating employees at giant companies like Samsung, AT&T, Cisco, and Citibank, and it’s also consistently mentioned by well-known publications such as Forbes and Mashable.

 Who Should Use Udemy?

-With Udemy’s vast, diverse course library, there’s no limit to what you can learn on the platform.
-Anyone who wants to learn a new skill can significantly benefit from the courses here.
-Because courses are available at varying levels, students of any skill level or experience can find something that suits them.
-You can come to Udemy whether you want to learn to code for beginners or polish your already advanced skills.
+With Udemy’s vast and diverse course library, there’s no limit to what you can learn on the platform.
+We also like that Udemy courses are available at varying levels of difficulty, which means that students of any skill level or experience can find a course that suits them.

 So who exactly is Udemy for?
 Udemy is for people who want to:

-- Gain skills to help them find a job or further their careers
+- Gain skills to find a job or further their careers

 Is Udemy Recognized and Accredited?

-Udemy is not an accredited educational institution, mainly because courses can come from anyone.
+Udemy is not an accredited educational institution, mainly because courses can be produced by anyone.
 For this reason, Udemy certificates aren’t always recognized as official credentials by potential employers.
-However, some employers value skills and experience over credentials anyway.
+That said, some employers tend to value skills and experience over credentials anyway.